au-ts/libvmm/docs/camkes_to_cp_guide.md

 ### Inter-component Transport Mechanisms {#sharedring}

 The inter-component transport mechanisms on CAmkES are a virtqueue-like [ring buffer library][camkes vq] and the corresponding connectors `VirtQueueInit` and `seL4VirtQueues`.
-The mechanisms are commonly used in client-server systems:
+The mechanisms are commonly used in client-server systems and inter-VMM communications, e.g.:

 ```c
 component Comp {
     uses VirtQueueDev recv;